Typhoon Durian: Meteorological history

+Typhoon Durian reached the second peak on December 3rd.

 The origins of Typhoon Durian can be traced to a tropical disturbance that developed near Chuuk State in the Federated States of Micronesia on November 23.
 Initially, the system featured a broad low- to mid-level circulation and good outflow.
 Situated within an area of moderate wind shear, development was initially inhibited; however, following a decrease in shear on November 25, organization improved.
 On November 25, a tropical wave - an elongated area of low air pressure moving from east to west - interacted with the system and triggered tropical cyclogenesis.
 Post-storm modeling determined that this wave was an essential factor in the storm's formation and had it not formed, Durian would not have become a tropical cyclone.
 With convection wrapping into the storm's circulation, the JTWC classified it as a tropical depression around 1200 UTC.
 The Japan Meteorological Agency (JMA) followed suit three hours later.
 Situated south of a mid-level ridge, the system tracked generally west-northwest toward the Philippines.
 The depression gradually organized and gained strength, reaching tropical storm status late on November 26.
 At that time, the JMA assigned it the name Durian.

 On November 27, the JTWC noted that Durian could undergo explosive intensification as it moved over the Philippine Sea two days later, similar to what took place with Typhoons Cimaron and Chebi.
 However, there was less confidence in this scenario due to the presence of dry air west of the cyclone.
 On November 28, the Philippine Atmospheric, Geophysical and Astronomical Services Administration assigned the storm the local name Reming as it entered their area of responsibility.
 At 1200 UTC that day, the JTWC upgraded Durian to a typhoon, estimating one-minute sustained winds at 120 km/h.
 It was not until 0300 UTC on November 29 that the JMA also upgraded the storm.
 During the course of November 29, a westward-moving convectively-coupled Kelvin wave interacted with Durian and provided additional convergence around the typhoon.
 This precipitated a period of rapid intensification as the cyclone's vorticity abruptly deepened and reached to more than 10 km in altitude.
 At 0530 UTC, intensity estimates using the Dvorak technique - a method of determining a tropical cyclone's intensity based on satellite appearance - yielded a raw value of 7.0, indicating one-minute sustained winds of 260 km/h.
 By this time, a clear 26 km wide eye had formed within a ring of deep convection.